 Here is an overview of the most important php.ini directives that you can use to adjust the PHP settings of your web hosting package to the requirements of your website.

 This determines whether file access to external URLs is allowed.
 Disallowing it increases security because it is more difficult for attackers to download malware.

 This specifies a list of functions that should be disabled.
 These are not usually used by PHP software but are used by attackers.

 safe_mode = On

-Enables the safe mode, which causes PHP to run in a safe mode.
-Further checks take place during file operations and access to environment variables is restricted.
+This turns on safe mode, which causes PHP to run in a safe mode.
+Further checks are made on file operations and access to environment variables is restricted.

 Script Limit Settings

-Hint: The limit values for the working memory (RAM) are given below in the php.ini-typical notation.
-For example, a value of 256M limits the available memory to 256 megabytes (MB).
+The limits for the working memory (RAM) are given below in the php.ini typical notation.
+For example, a value of 256M represents a limit of 256 megabytes (MB) of available RAM.

 memory_limit = 256M